hshauntr/Portfolio/README.md

 ## Index

 ### [Project 1: Predicting and Analyzing Causes of Delay for Flight Departures](https://github.com/hshauntr/CausesOfDelays)
   Paired with a growing population is a demand for travel.
-In My study, I closely examined airline departure times by comparing their scheduled and actual departure times.
+In my study, I closely examined airline departure times by comparing their scheduled and actual departure times.
 I considered a delay to be any difference of 15 minutes or more and recorded the cause of the delay.
 To ensure a fair assessment of each airline’s performance, I collected data from a single airport every day for 10 years.
 By applying